 There are many options on the network.
 You can join groups, create groups, setup your own channel, install widgets and, as I said, participate in projects with other members, etc …

 Groups are mini networks where videographers can contribute videos regarding a specialized subject, while channels are similar to YouTube channels where you upload your own videos.

 Projects are often used as a test bed for all sorts of ideas.

 The video player: has more or less the same options as most other networks.

-Compared with the big boys, this network gets a 5/.5 star from me!
+Compared with the other video portals, this network gets a 5/.5 star from me!